Psoriasis and Itching: Managing the Itch | MyPsoriasisTeam

 Over-the-Counter Products

-Along with any prescription topical agents you might be using, there are many over-the-counter cleansers, shampoos, and moisturizing products that are safe to use with psoriasis.
+Along with any prescription topical agents you might be using, there are many over-the-counter cleansers, shampoos, and moisturizing products that are safe to use as home remedies for psoriasis.

 The National Psoriasis Foundation has a directory of products that contain ingredients like coal tar, salicylic acid, and ceramides, which are known to help reduce itch and aid in the removal of scales.
 The directory also features laundry products to help you avoid detergents that may leave irritants on clothing or towels.